charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

 **Game 3:** He plays [[Spreading Seas]] on my [[Stomping Ground]] and leaves up double [[Field of Ruin]].
 I pact for [[Gaea's Revenge]] to knock him down to six.
 He then blows up my green sources.

 > I know.
 It's real bad.
-This loss wasn't even tilting -- it just made me realize how exhausted I was.
+This loss wasn't even tilting.
+It just made me realize how exhausted I was.
+>
 > Also, I wonder if I'm supposed to be siding out the [[Summoner's Pact:Pacts]] against UW, and leaving in the [[Chalice of the Void:Chalices]]? [[Summoner's Pact:Pact]] helps me steal games early sometimes, but for the most part it's a liability...
 I only play 6 green sources, after all.

 7-7-1